prog4biol/pfb2024/pfb.md

 >Information about the first match is returned

 How about a non-exact match.
-Let's search for a methylation site that has to match the following criteria:
+Let's search for a pattern in our sequence that has to match the following criteria:
 - G or A
-- followed by C
+- followed by a C
 - followed by one of anything or nothing
 - followed by a G